TPI-Immunogenetics/igmat/README.md

 ## Examples ##
 IgMAT can be used as a stand alone tool, or embedded into a custom script.
 Please check the [examples](/docs/examples.md) and a tutorial about [embedding](/docs/embedding.md) IgMAT in your scripts.

+## Creating a custom database ##
+To create a custom database, you will either need a fasta file containing the V and J fragments for each chain, or a pre-computed alignment in Stockholm format:

+- Create a custom database `bos` with data from a fasta file containing V and J fragments:

+        igmat build -a `<input_fasta>` -n 'bos' -v

+- Create a custom dataset `bos` with data from a pre-computed Stockholm alignment:

+        igmat build -a `<input_stockholm>` -n 'bos' -v

+Please note that the input fasta file with V and J fragments must be formatted in the following way: